gem/oq-engine/doc/oq-commands.md

 ```

 This is the output that you get at the present time (engine 2.6); depending
-on your version of the code you may get a different output.
+on your version of the engine you may get a different output.
 As you see, there
 are several commands, like `purge`, `show_attrs`, `export`, `restore`, ...
-You can get information about each one with the help command; for instance,
+You can get information about each command with `oq help <command>`;
-here is the help for `purge`:
+for instance, here is the help for `purge`:

 ```bash
 $ oq help purge